jspecify/jspecify/docs/spec.md

         (including via a member reference), or to an instance creation expression for a generic class.

-    > In practice, we expect that tools will treat types (and their annotations)
+    > In practice, we anticipate that tools will treat types (and their
-    > in _most_ of the above locations much like they treat types in other
+    > annotations) in _most_ of the above locations much like they treat types
-    > locations.
-Still, this spec does not concern itself with implementation
+    > in other locations.
+Still, this spec does not concern itself with
-    > code: We believe that the most important domain for us to focus on is that
+    > implementation code: We believe that the most important domain for us to
-    > of APIs.
+    > focus on is that of APIs.

 -   Unrecognized location: a class declaration. \[[#7]\]